Personalized Oncology Services

 - Personalized oncology panel: a group of leading oncologists and cancer researchers is convened to evaluate information gathered on a patient’s tumor and recommend a therapeutic approach appropriate for that individual patient.

-Rational Therapeutics helps patients and their physicians rationally select an individualized therapy based on its proprietary EVA programmed cell death (EVA-PCD) test, which assess tumor cell sensitivity to various chemotherapy drugs.
+Nagourney Cancer Institute helps patients and their physicians rationally select an individualized therapy based on its proprietary EVA programmed cell death (EVA-PCD) test, which assess tumor cell sensitivity to various A type of systemic therapy that is designed to kill rapidly dividing cancer cells. drugs.

 OHSU Knight Diagnostic Laboratories